-Woman sitting on the floor and stretching her hamstrings in Bauerfeind's Performance Socks as part of her cooldown exercise routine
+Woman sitting on the floor and stretching her hamstrings in Bauerfeind's Performance Socks as part of her cooldown exercise routineWoman sitting on the floor and stretching her hamstrings in Bauerfeind's Performance Socks as part of her cooldown exercise routine

 As you’ve probably heard a thousand times before, you need to cool down after a strenuous training session.
 But unfortunately, as with pretty much any topic on sports, there's a lot of conflicting information.
-So, as a trusted partner of Olympic athletes, NRL teams, and sports physios, we wanted to weigh in on why you should cool down in the first place and which cool down exercises are the best for the job.
+So, as a trusted partner of Olympic athletes, NRL teams, and sports physios, we wanted to weigh in on why you should cool down in the first place and which cool-down exercises are the best for the job.

-Why the cool down is important
+Why the cool-down is important

 Cooling down keeps your circulation up, which has a few benefits:

 • Speeds up muscle recovery.
 The boost in oxygen and nutrient delivery to the muscle also helps the microtears heal faster, helping you bounce back for your next training day.
-Do note, though, sports recovery is essential.
+Do note, though, that sports recovery is essential.
 You should always take a rest day after every 3-5 training days.

 • Increases your range of motion.
 After exercise, your muscles are warm and relaxed, making this the best time to stretch them out and improve your overall range of motion.

-The best cool down exercises to do
+The best cool-down exercises to do

 Quad stretch